Help more disabled people race sailboats independently: donate here

 Racing for the disabled.
 Transforming lives.
 Helping disabled people become independent sailors.

-Fairwinds Art Exhibition is the start of a sustainable art exhibition celebrating the Island and Island art while supporting local charities.
-His family, together with the ACF are proud to fulfil John’s legacy.
-Sue Garlick, his wife of 52 years said: “We hope to grow the event each year and support more local charities.”
+Fairwinds Art Exhibition is the third edition of a sustainable art exhibition celebrating the Island and Island art while supporting local charities.

 Send us a message.